Instant Pot Rice a Roni

 Tips & Tricks for Instant Pot Rice

 • Make sure to use a long grain rice here!
 Short grain rice cooks faster and will give the rice pilaf a mushier texture.
-I’ve used both regular long grain white rice and basmati with good results.
+I’ve used both regular long grain white rice and basmati with great results.

 • Want more chicken flavor?
 A cube or two of chicken bouillon, or the instant granules, added with the chicken broth is a yummy addition.